All right, here's the latest flash from the from Reuters over Judge Vinson.

 Even his race speech didn't say anything about how black people are treated in this country.

-And I don't make that allegation lately.
+And I don't make that allegation lightly.

 You're the leader of the Tea Party movement.